openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 postMessage(messageObject: Object, transfer: Transferable[]): void;

-Sends a message to the host thread from the worker thread.
+Used by the worker thread to send a message to the host thread by transferring object ownership.

 > **NOTE**<br>
 > This API is deprecated since API version 9.
 You are advised to use [ThreadWorkerGlobalScope<sup>9+</sup>.postMessage<sup>9+</sup>](#postmessage9-2).